selimharfouche/wellplates/README.md

 1. Manages search query and filter states using 'useState'.
 2. Filters wellplate data based on current query and selected filters.
 3. Dynamically generates filter options based on current selections.

+### ItemDetail.js

+**Purpose**: Displays detailed information about a specific wellplate based on the name parameter in the URL.

+**Key features**:
+1. Extracts the name parameter from the URL and decodes it to match it with the item names in the data.
+2. Finds the corresponding item in the data array using the decoded name.
+    - If the item is not found, redirects to a 404 page using the Navigate component.
+    - Else renders the details of the found item
+### NotFound.js
+404 template

+## components/search

 ### SearchInput.js
 **Purpose**: renders a search input field and handles input changes.